XPY-US/ScriptBase/README.md

 Scripts written to run on **any Bruce device** without modification.

 ### **Reusable Modules**
-Small, clean functions you can import into your own apps.
+Small functions you can import into your own apps.

 ### **Learning‑Focused Examples**
 Readable, well‑structured code meant to teach new Bruce developers the right way.